mdmcoin/mdmcoinnode/README.md

 A quick introduction of the minimal setup you need to get a running node.

 *Prerequisites:*
-- configuration file for a needed network from [here](https://github.com/mdmcoin/mdmcoinnode/tree/HEAD/node)
+- configuration file for a needed network `mdm.conf`
 - `mdm-all*.jar` file from [releases](https://github.com/mdmcoin/mdmcoinnode/releases)

 Linux systems: